rdatla-404/Overheat-Score/README.md

 ## Honest Limitations

-- **Curated ticker universe, not "all tickers."** Training on the full ~7,000-ticker market would drag the model's sense of "normal" toward thinly-traded penny stocks, making it worse at flagging bubbles in stocks people actually watch. `all_tickers.csv` is a lookup directory for the app's search feature only — it's intentionally not the training set.
+- **Curated ticker universe, not "all tickers."** Training on the full ~7,000-ticker market would drag the model's sense of "normal" toward thinly-traded penny stocks, making it worse at flagging overheating in stocks people actually watch. `all_tickers.csv` is a lookup directory for the app's search feature only — it's intentionally not the training set.
 - **Isolation Forest flags statistical rarity, not "bubble" specifically.** The directional gate reduces false positives on crashes, but this is still anomaly detection, not a certified bubble classifier.
 - **Small validation set.** The known-case sanity check uses a handful of hand-picked historical dates.
 It catches obviously broken models, not subtle miscalibration.
 - **No guarantee of predictive power.** A high score describes how unusual a stock's current behavior is relative to recent market history — it is not a forecast, and past patterns are not a guarantee of what happens next.